dynamicstrategies/cardano-card-gateway/README.md

 and for the right amount

-3 - Once the payment has been confirmed by the payment processor and independently checked on the Polygon EVM blockchain by the daemon, the next step is to build the transaction and send it to the user's Cardano wallet
+3 - Once the payment has been confirmed by the payment processor and independently checked on the Polygon or Arbitrum EVM blockchain by the daemon, the next step is to build the transaction and send it to the user's Cardano wallet

 4 - Continuously check for order delivery to the user's wallet address by checking